 The projector can be connected to multiple devices at the same time.
 However, it can only display one full screen at a time.
 When starting up, the projector automatically search for the available signals.

-Be sure the Quick Auto Search function in the SOURCE menu is On (which is the default of this projector) if you want the projector to automatically search for the signals.
+Be sure the Quick Auto Search function in the SOURCE menu is On if you want the projector to automatically search for the signals.

 You can also manually cycle through the available input signals.